onerishabh/qrcode-analytics-flask/README.md

 Application generated QR Code points to `https://{public-ip-address}:5000/short/{qr-code-id}` which redirects to target

 # GitHub Actions / CI CD Pipline
+This application can be deployed to production using just one click on `GitHub Actions`.

 Make sure, `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are created/updated with valid credentials.

 Go to Actions>> .github/workflows/aws-deploy.yml >> Run Workflow